arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 product.store("Product$#{sku}")
 ```

-In this second case we want to append new domain events to `@unpublished_events` collection but it is nil.
+In this second case, we want to append new domain events to `@unpublished_events` collection but it is a `nil`.
 Using the `unpublished_events` getter workarounds this problem.

 ```
 #!ruby